 Pay special attention to where one surface meets another surface.
 In some older houses, the way the walks meet each other leave small openings, or they have appeared over the years.

-These areas are sometimes overlooked when weatherizing a house because they are not on a wall that receives the bulk of the sun, wind or rain.
-When caulking for bed bugs, you need to get down on their level.
+These areas are sometimes overlooked when weatherizing a house because they are not on a wall that receives the bulk of the sun, wind, or rain.
+When caulking for bed bugs, you need to get down to their level.

 Once you find an opening, place the tip of your caulk gun on the angle and squeeze.

-This is why you need some damp and dry cloths with you.
+This is why you need some damp and dry clothes with you.
 If you mess up, you can use the cloths to clean the caulk up.